Will-Andrade/marvelous-counter/README.md

 ## What I've Learned

 1. Center content trick using ```display: grid;```.
-2. How easy it is to create a counter with JavaScript and change it's color based on its current number.
+2. How easy it is to create a counter with JavaScript and change it's color based on its current value.
 3. How to create CSS variables.
 4. Upgraded my Flexbox layout creation.